X

 DAY 2: FLATHEAD RESERVATION

-Fuel up on continental breakfast at the hotel or grab a bite in downtown Kalispell before the hour-long drive to Polson, at the southern end of Flathead Lake.
-Make your way to the Polson Flathead Lake Museum, home of the Flathead Lake Monster, Nessie.
+Fuel up on continental breakfast at the hotel or grab a bite in downtown Kalispell before the hour-long drive to Polson, at the southern end of Flathead Lake on the Flathead Reservation, home of the Confederated Salish and Kootenai Tribes.
+Make your way to the Polson Flathead Lake Museum, and meet the Flathead Lake Monster, Nessie.
 Also learn about what life was like as an early homesteader in the region.

 The one-of-a-kind Miracle of America Museum is an eclectic Montana gem, and your next stop.
 Pore over an astoundingly large collection of American history, drawing visitors from the world over.
 You’ll find vintage planes and helicopters, old farm equipment and frontier homes, an Area 51 exhibit, and lot—lots—more.